JuanTobonV/JuanTobonV/README.md

 ## Projects
 - UnStudy - Educational platform for students of the Universidad Nacional de Colombia (Working on it).
 [Take a look!](https://unstudy.netlify.app/)
-- FMJuanV - Webpage created to upload all the solutions I made of the Frontend Mentor challenges, [Take a look!](https://fmjuanv.netlify.app/)
+- FMJuanV - Webpage created to upload all the solutions I made of the Frontend Mentor challenges.
+[Take a look!](https://fmjuanv.netlify.app/)